-public

-int getInt(int offset)

-throws OffsetOutOfBoundsException
+public int getInt(int offset) throws OffsetOutOfBoundsException offset of int in the memory region starting from the address specified in the associated factory method.

 Get the value of the n^{th} element referenced by this instance, where n is offset and the address is base address + (offset stride element size in bytes).
 When an exception is thrown, no data is transferred.